rust-lang/book/nostarch/chapter10.md

 Listing 10-10: An `impl` block that only applies to a struct with a particular concrete type for the generic type parameter `T`

-This code means the type `Point<f32>` will have a method named `distance_from_origin` and other instances of `Point<T>` where `T` is not of type `f32` will not have this method defined.
+This code means the type `Point<f32>` will have a `distance_from_origin` method; other instances of `Point<T>` where `T` is not of type `f32` will not have this method defined.
 The method measures how far our point is from the point at coordinates (0.0, 0.0) and uses mathematical operations that are available only for floating point types.

-Generic type parameters in a struct definition aren’t always the same as those you use in that struct’s method signatures.
+Generic type parameters in a struct definition aren’t always the same as those you use in that same struct’s method signatures.
 Listing 10-11 uses the generic types `X1` and `Y1` for the `Point` struct and `X2` `Y2` for the `mixup` method signature to make the example clearer.
 The method creates a new `Point` instance with the `x` value from the `self` `Point` (of type `X1`) and the `y`